-Dearborn's arts and shop programs offers an outstanding program and has been commended by the Massachusetts Department of Elementary and Secondary Education.
-The shops and studios help students gain technical and marketable skills, while providing them with important opportunities for self-expression.
+Dearborn’s shops and studios help students gain technical and marketable skills, while providing them with opportunities for self-expression and experiences that can dramatically improve their self-esteem.
 For some students whose school lives have been particularly frustrating, shops and studio play a critical role in helping students re-connect with the idea of school and learning.

 All ninth and tenth grade students complete sessions in four different studios: wood shop, metal shop, jewelry, and digital media.
 Shops and studios are held four times a week and last 45 minutes.
 In each rotation, students start with projects that help them master basic skills and safety, and advance to projects requiring master-level capabilities.
 Eleventh and twelfth grade students focus on a specific discipline.
 Interested students in all grades can also choose a shop or studio course as an elective.

 Every semester, we see students develop passion and pride in their work and respect and appreciation for the work of others.
 Our arts and crafts sales at the end of each semester are capstone experiences where student artists are able to exhibit and sell their work to the public.
 Students can gain enough expertise to transition successfully to post-secondary training and employment in their area of interest.